LSSTDESC/chroma/results/catalog.md

 Notice that the default input files: `output/corrected_galaxy_data.pkl` and `output/corrected_star_data.pkl` don't exist yet.
 This is because these are the files that will be created under the machine learning corrections step on the next page.
-To use the uncorrected files, just add them as command line arguments.
-For instance, to make a plot of the the centroid shift bias in the _r_ band due to DCR, use:
+For now we can use the uncorrected catalog files by adding them manually as command line arguments.
+For instance, to make a plot of the centroid shift bias in the _r_ band due to DCR, use:

 {% highlight bash %}
 $ python plot_bias.py Rbar --galfile output/galaxy_data.pkl \